pine-vm/pine/guide/how-to-build-a-full-stack-web-app-in-elm-time.md

 Since we have automated the changing parts, our code to exchange messages between the frontend and backend stays the same, no matter the message type.

-## Multiple Frontends
+## Flexibility in Integrating and Compiling Multiple Frontends

-The approach introduced above allows for any number of separate frontend apps integrated into the backend build.
+The approach introduced above allows for the flexible composition of frontends:

++ We can integrate any number of frontends into the backend build.
++ We can compile separate frontends with separate compiler flags.
+For example, some full-stack apps enable the `--debug` flag on the `make` command to integrate the Elm frontend debugger with some of the frontends.
-When using multiple frontend apps, we can choose whether to use the same message type for multiple frontends or whether to use different message types.
++ When using multiple frontend apps, we can choose whether to use the same message type for multiple frontends or whether to use different message types.

 ## Background and Design Goals of Elm-Time